jwarlick/jwarlick/README.md

 ### Things I'm working on:

-- A geolocation project involving AutoML (my first go at a Kaggle challenge!)
+- A geolocation project / Kaggle challenge solution involving AutoML
 - An anonymized version of a data visualization / business intelligence assignment for industry (pending approval)